ashinth555/stripe-card-payment/README.md

         Payment is declined                        4000 0000 0000 9995

-13. Go to your Stripe Dashboard and click on Payments to verify the test payments
+13. Go to your Stripe Dashboard and click on Payments to verify the test payments.

 14. Use the Stripe CLI to test that the Webhooks for successful payments work.
        Refer to Step#2 at https://stripe.com/docs/payments/handling-payment-events#use-cli